theohuang/Frailty-Project/README.md

 * Family Frailty Distribution folder: has all the family-level frailty distributions
 * Risk Predictions: has all the risk predictions
 * Cluster Files: files to run on Harvard FAS cluster
+* Generating Families: has the code to generate families